 Turned over examples of Mass Annual Report, Mass Change of directors, and crib notes on Secretary tasks to Christine Roy.

 Annual Report is due to Massachusetts November 1st.
 Change of directors can be submitted soon after new directors are installed.
-Could be done in November.

 Bob and Darvin are going to do the financial audit report.
 It was agreed that the audit report should be due shortly after July 1st even though the fiscal year ends August 31st so that the new officers are starting with audited finances.

 Officer Transitions (2018-2019)